minio/warp/README.md

 ## delete

-Benchmarking delete operations will upload `-objects` objects of size `-obj.size` and attempt to delete as many it can within `-duration`.
+Benchmarking delete operations will upload `--objects` objects of size `--obj.size` and attempt to delete as many it can within `--duration`.

-The delete operations are done in `-batch` objects per request in `-concurrent` concurrently running requests.
+The delete operations are done in `--batch` objects per request in `--concurrent` concurrently running requests.

 If there are no more objects left the benchmark will end.